soothing35/cryoEM_annealling/README.md

 4. starfile

-Python scripts to edit starfiles extracted from RELION.
+Python scripts to edit starfiles extracted from RELION 3.08.